In this Article

 Many people assume that the only way to treat acne is by using prescribed acne treatments that are either applied to the skin or taken as a daily tablet.

 Whilst these are effective acne treatments, many people like to take supplements alongside their conventional acne treatments to support their skin as much as possible.
-Here’s the six best natural supplements for acne prone skin.
+Here’s some of the best supplements for acne prone skin.

-Retinol and a drug called Accutane are conventional drug treatments for acne that are derived from vitamin A. Vitamin A is effective at supporting the health of the skin.
-It helps the skin cells to regenerate quickly, and most importantly, heal more quickly.
+Retinol and a drug called Accutane are conventional drug treatments for acne that are derived from vitamin A. Vitamin A is therefore one of the best vitamins for acne and acne scars.
+It’s effective at supporting the health of the skin and helps the skin cells to regenerate quickly, and most importantly, heal more quickly.